7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Storage-Accounts.md

 - Durability and availability
 - Secure access
 - Scalability
-- Manageability
+- Managability
 - Data Accessibility
-- Storage optimization for masive data
+- Storage optimization for massive data
 - Storage for messages should use Queue Storage
 - Table Storage for structure data
 - Azure Files for configs and logs for later use.
 - The number of storage accounts you need is typically determined by:
-	- data diversity
+	- Data diversity
-	- cost sensitivity
+	- Cost sensitivity
-	- tolerance for management overhead.
+	- Tolerance for management overhead.
 - Access from Azure AD is best with SPN to handle the authenication.

 The storage account name is used as part of the URI for API access, so it must be globally unique.
 Azure Storage Accounts offer several types of storage accounts: